Co-Founder & Publisher

 Co-Founder & Executive Editor

 Hannah Tinti is the co-founder and executive editor of One Story magazine.
 She is the author of the bestselling novel The Good Thief, which won The Center for Fiction’s first novel prize, and the story collection Animal Crackers, a runner-up for the PEN/Hemingway Award.
-Her most recent novel, The Twelve Lives of Samuel Hawley, is a national bestseller and is in development for television with Netflix.
+Her most recent novel, The Twelve Lives of Samuel Hawley, is a national bestseller and is in development for television.
 She co-founded the Sirenland Writers Conference in Italy and has taught writing at New York University’s Graduate Creative Writing Program, Columbia University’s MFA program, CUNY, and at the Museum of Natural History in New York City.
 For more information please visit hannahtinti.com.

 Co-Founder & Webmaster